Stroock is multi-disciplinary law firm

 Stroock & Lavan was chosen in 1943.

-In the 1980s, Stroock grew via a major merger
+In the 1980s, Stroock grew via a major

-of course, in a secret Swiss bank account).
+was, of course, in a secret Swiss bank account).

-With close to 300 attorneys, Stroock is based
+With close to 300 attorneys, Stroock is

-While real estate, corporate finance, and
+While real estate, corporate finance,

-restructuring, and intellectual property practices.
+financial restructuring, and intellectual property practices.